Skip to main content

 Choose a classifier type

 Pick Binary (yes / no) or String (enumerated labels).
-For a string classifier, add the 2–10 labels the judge is allowed to return.
+For a string classifier, add the 2 to 10 labels the judge is allowed to return.

 Write the prompt

 Describe what the signal should classify.
-This is the instruction the judge follows on every span, so be specific about what counts as each outcome.
-For a binary signal, describe what makes a span a “yes.”
+This is the instruction the judge follows on every target, so be specific about what counts as each outcome.
+For a binary signal, describe what makes a target a “yes.”
 For a string signal, describe when to pick each label.

 Set the sample rate

-The sample rate is the share of matching spans that get classified — lower rates cost less.
+The sample rate is the share of matching traffic that gets classified, and lower rates cost less.
+100% runs on every target, which is often unnecessary at high volume, so to spend fewer credits pick a lower rate like 25% or 50% and the signal only runs on that share of incoming traffic.
 Start lower on high-volume agents and raise it once you trust the labels.
 Common presets are 10%, 25%, 50%, and 100%.

 Save as a draft or activate

 Save draft keeps the signal unpublished so you can keep tuning it.
-Activate publishes it and starts live classification on new spans.
+Activate publishes it and starts live classification on new traffic.

 Don’t want to start from scratch?
 Use Start from a template to prefill the classifier type, prompt, and labels for a common signal, then edit from there.
 See Templates below.